-- 10. A sponsor providing free room and board (free room and board is when you live with someone who gives you your room and food for no payment) must provide all of the following, evidence of financial ability: - affidavit of free room and board fully completed and signed; - photocopy of lease deed, deed, rent receipts in sponsor's name; and - proof of income.
-This must be on the employer's letterhead, on income tax returns or receipts, or estimated by a bank or private accountant when the sponsor is self-employed, a business person or retired.
+- Company sponsor.
+Submit the most recent "Profit and Loss Statement" for the company. - Bank statement in the name of the sponsor only, which states the date the account was opened, current balance in U.S. dollars, average deposits and average balances.
+We cannot accept statements that do not specify balances unless it is stated to be a minimum of six figures in U.S. dollars. - 10.
+A sponsor providing free room and board (free room and board is when you live with someone who gives you your room and food for no payment) must provide all of the following, evidence of financial ability: - affidavit of free room and board fully completed and signed; - photocopy of lease deed, deed, rent receipts in sponsor's name; and - proof of income.
+This must be on the employer's letterhead, on income tax returns or receipts, or estimated by a bank or private accountant when the sponsor is selfemployed, a business person or retired.

-Remember if you are presently in the United States, you must be living with the sponsor at the time of filing your application for the Form I-20 for it to be counted toward your means of support.
+Remember that if you are presently in the United States, you must be living with the sponsor at the time of filing your application for the Form I-20 so it can be counted toward your means of support.